mjgasior/cracker-app/cracker-server/README.md

 CORS_WHITELIST="https://192.168.99.100"
 ```

+You can also define `IMAGE_DIRECTORY` variable to select the directory where the images should be saved.
+This path needs to be absolute.
+The default directory, which is used if this variable is not defined, is the `images` folder in `./cracker-server` directory.

 ## Snippets:

 - `docker exec -it container_id_or_name ash` - starting shell in the Docker Alpine container (Alpine doesn't have bash by default)